 - Slide the window around on your base fabric until you frame the exact spot you want your appliqué to be.
 Tape the window in place on the base fabric.

 - Trace around the inside edge of the window.
-The appliqué stitches will cover theses pencil lines.
+The appliqué stitches will cover theses fabric pencil/pen lines.

 - You now have an exact position to place your cut and fused appliqué.
 We used this technique on our Tea Cozy.